Judy-Gathonie/Judy-Gathonie/README.md

     </tr>
     <tr>
         <td colspan="2">
-            When I’m not immersed in code, you’ll likely find me sipping coffee at home while reading a novel ☕ or experimenting with different Linux distros 🐧.
+            When I’m not immersed in code, you’ll likely find me sipping coffee at home while reading a novel ☕ or playing chess .
         </td>
     </tr>
 </table>